The coronavirus canceled Carnival, but Brazilians won’t stop partying

 In clubs and on the streets, the scene has been the same: dense crowds, dancing, drinks — masks nowhere to be seen.
 It’s Carnival without the Carnival.

 In a normal year, weeks of parties would have crescendoed with masses in the streets from Monday through noon Wednesday.
 This year, party promoters are doing what they can to avoid detection.
-Word of the bashes are spreading on WhatsApp and Telegram, encrypted social media networks.
+Word of the bashes is spreading on WhatsApp and Telegram, encrypted social media networks.
 A party’s location breaks only hours before it starts.
 Sometimes the subterfuge has been successful.
 Sometimes not.
 Police have closed down dozens of gatherings.

 “The biggest challenge are the people,” Brenno Carnevale, Rio’s secretary of public order, told the newspaper O Globo.
 “Sometimes, during the busts, we’re seeing great hostility against agents.
 Glass bottles are being thrown.
 People arrested for contempt.”